-The Plant Biological Sciences Graduate Program at the University of Minnesota seeks to support students from diverse backgrounds in pursuit of research and academic excellence.
-Below you will find a list of fellowship and scholarship opportunities available.
+The Plant and Microbial Biology graduate program at the University of Minnesota seeks to support students from diverse backgrounds in pursuit of research and academic excellence.

 Bernard and Jean Phinney Graduate Fellowship in Plant Molecular Biology - award announcement made by Plant and Microbial Biology Department, University of MN

 The fellowship is awarded for one semester.
 The fellowship award will include a stipend at the graduate fellowship level for the semester, as well as tuition and fringe benefits.
 Concurrently with the Phinney Fellowship, the fellowship recipient may hold up to an additional 25% assistantship, or its equivalent in value, from another source.
-Students who are currently pursuing Ph.D. research in any relevant graduate program with a faculty mentor in the Plant Biology Department, and who have completed at least one year of graduate study at the University of Minnesota, may apply.
-Students working with faculty who have full or joint appointments in Plant Biology are eligible to apply.
+Students who are currently pursuing Ph.D. research in any relevant graduate program with a faculty mentor with a full or joint appointment in the Plant and Microbial Biology Department, and who have completed at least one year of graduate study at the University of Minnesota, may apply.
 Applicants employing molecular approaches to study plant biology will be selected based on evidence of their potential to contribute to future scholarship in the discipline.

 Carol A. and Wayne A. Pletcher Fellowship

 Carol Pletcher earned a Ph.D. in biochemistry at the College of Biological Sciences in 1979 and went on to a successful career at Cargill, where she ultimately became a vice president.
 Wayne Pletcher spent most of his career working as a research scientist and executive for 3M.
 He has also been active as a leader in Minnesota’s biotechnology community.
 Their fellowship supports outstanding female students pursing doctoral studies at the College of Biological Sciences.
 To be eligible, a candidate must currently be a Ph.D. student whose primary advisor has her/his tenure home/department in the College of Biological Sciences.
 The candidate must also demonstrate financial need.
-For questions regarding this fellowship, please contact Jean Marie Lindquist, CBS Dean's Office, 612-625-7705 or firstname.lastname@example.org.
 Administered by the College of Biological Sciences Dean's Office

 American Association of University Women